-The gopher tortoise belongs to a group of terrestrial tortoises that originated in North America 60 million years ago, making it one of the oldest living species.
-These medium-sized turtles are found in the Coastal Plain from southern South Carolina to eastern Louisiana.
-The species is federally listed as threatened in Mississippi, Louisiana and portions of Alabama.
-The can live up to 80 years.
+The gopher tortoise (Gopherus polyphemus) belongs to a group of terrestrial tortoises that originated in North America 60 million years ago, making it one of the oldest living species.
+As the only native North American tortoise species east of the Mississippi River—stretching across the coastal plain from southern South Carolina to eastern Louisiana—they represent a keystone species for the region’s rapidly disappearing longleaf pine forests that once covered an estimated 90 million acres of the southeastern United States.

-Today, less than 5 percent of old-growth longleaf forest remains, causing gopher tortoise populations to decline and adapt to more hazardous habitats, such as roadsides.
-In the past, tortoises have been vulnerable to collection by people as pets or for food, practices now illegal.
-Also, rattlesnake hunters sometimes pour gasoline into burrows, forcing snakes to the surface.
-This technique is typically fatal to all the burrow’s inhabitants.
+Today, less than 5% of old-growth longleaf forest remains, causing gopher tortoise populations to decline and adapt to more hazardous habitats, such as roadsides.
+They have also been vulnerable to illegal collection by people as pets or for food, and to inhumane practices by hunters who destroy burrows in search of rattlesnakes.

 A TNC staffer holds a wild caught (smaller) four-year-old tortoise and another four-year-old tortoise raised in the nursey at Camp Shelby.